logarrhythmic/karaOK/README.md

 Basically, you probably want to use this only as an example of how to start making your own external libraries for use with the Aegisub karaoke templater, but do whatever you feel like.
 There's some useful stuff here if you can make any sense of my garbage code

 # Usage
-Intended usage is loading into the karatemplater with a line like
+Intended usage is loading into the karatemplater with a `code once` line like

     ln = _G.require "ln.kara" ln.init(tenv)